-The Economic and Social Council may designate one of its members to present before the parliamentary assemblies the opinion of the Council concerning the Bills or proposals of law that have been submitted to it.
+The Economic and Social Council may designate one of its members to present [exposer] before the parliamentary assemblies the opinion of the Council concerning the Bills or proposals of law that have been submitted to it.

-The Economic and Social Council can also be consulted by the President of the Republic concerning any economic or social question of interest to the State.
-Any plan and bill of program law of an economic or social character is submitted to it for [an] opinion.
+The Economic and Social Council can also be consulted by the President of the Republic concerning any question of economic or social character of interest to the State.
+Any Plan and Bill of program law of an economic or social character is submitted to it for an opinion.

-The composition of the Economic and Social Council and its rules and functioning are established by an organic law.
+The composition of the Economic and Social Council and its rules of functioning are established by an organic law.